pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/annotations.md

 All other bits are undefined.

-The next four octets contain the string "hkp" in UTF-8, followed by the subtype octet, which admits the same values as GnuPG.
+The next four octets contain the string "hkp" in UTF-8, followed by the subject-tag octet, which MUST be the same as the tag of the preceding non-trust packet.
-The trust packet MUST be ignored if the subtype octet does not correspond to the type of the preceding packet.
+The trust packet MUST be ignored if the subject-tag octet does not match.

 The remainder of the trust packet consists of zero or more signature subpackets.
 These MAY include:

 * embedded signature
-* preferred keyserver
 * notation data

 An embedded signature subpacket MAY be used to store signature packets that the local implementation wishes to associate with the preceding packet.